coderofsalvation/express-api-user-management-signup/README.md

 express-api-user-management-signup
 ==================================

 Middleware for quickly building login systems on top of apis/express apps.
 This module adds a user facade-backend with login / registration on top of that.
-Good startingpoint for DIY api management, processable thru webhooks.
+Good startingpoint for DIY api management, processable thru webhooks, themable using custom js/css/jade templates.

 ## WARNING: BETA, not production ready